 Many experienced low vision doctors have patient success rates in excess of 75%, which aligns with data from the original clinical trial.

-While there are numerous other types of legacy lenses intended to offer field expansion for homonymous hemianopia, we do not recommend presenting these options ONLY AFTER your patient has tried the Peli Lens for the 4–6-week trial and you have established that the patient does not accept it.
+While there are numerous other types of legacy lenses intended to offer field expansion for homonymous hemianopia, we only recommend presenting these options ONLY AFTER your patient has tried the Peli Lens for the 4–6-week trial and you have established that the patient does not accept it.

 Demonstrating the Peli Lens In-Office using the PEK

 The best way to demonstrate the Peli Lens in your office is using our PEK (Peli Evaluation Kit).
 This allows you to easily test either eye using horizontal or oblique lenses in a compact, durable configuration.

 It also allows you to perform visual field tests to determine whether a patient can meet driving requirements in your state with the permanent lens.

-Without a good fit, like when prism is placed in central vision, your patient will find the peripheral prisms bothersome and ineffective.
+Without a good fit– for example, like when prism is placed in central vision – , your patient will find the peripheral prisms bothersome and ineffective.
 That’s why we’ve gone to great lengths to explain in detail how to properly fit training prisms in our latest resource, Your Guide to the Peli Lens.